octo-topi/blog-staging/README.md

 ### Import in Google

-In Google drive, create a new "Doc" document using blog template.
+In Google Drive, create a new "Doc" document using blog template.

 Name it using `preview.md`.